I bet you hear this question a lot.

-However, there still seem to be some issues in enrolling homeschooled children.
+However, there are still some issues in enrolling home educated children.
 Universities are still adapting to our typically non-standard learning and educational histories.
 So get in contact with the universities, discuss your options, and see how you can translate your learning into a form they recognise.

 I’ll do my best to update and add any new options here, but if you find a pathway I’ve missed that doesn’t mean it’s not valid – go for it.
 (And please let me know, thanks!)

 Finally, don’t forget to use any entry boosters you can.
 There are specific pathways, bridging courses, and qualifications for Indigenous Australians, and many institutions will relax their criteria for rural/remote students, those with a low family income, the first in the family to go to university, circumstances that affected your education (like illness), and many others.

 These circumstances also make you more eligible for scholarships – don’t forget to apply for them.

 I guess your head is spinning now, right?
 It’s great there are all these options for homeschoolers to go to university, but how do you CHOOSE one?

 - Choose a degree

 For the average multi-passionate homeschooler, this can take a while.

 Start with the end in mind.
 What do you want to do as a job?
 What are your options for getting there?
 Find people who are doing what you’d like to do and ask them how they got there – the answers can be surprising.